 Natural Citrines are extremely uncommon.
 These gemstones are only created when Amethyst and Smokey Quartz are heat treated.

-It is very hard to differentiate a cut Citrine from a Yellow Topaz on the surface.
+It is hard to differentiate a cut Citrine from a Yellow Topaz on the surface.
 The two gemstones, however, vary in hardness.

 Citrines have ferric contaminations that give different shades to the stone.

-Unadulterated Topaz, when splendidly cut, can be often mistaken for a Diamond.
+Unadulterated Topaz, when splendidly cut, can often be mistaken for a Diamond.
 This gemstone, with its energetic fire, clarity, hardness, and delightful hues is perfect for jewelry like bracelets, brooches, necklaces, and clips.